-A bank's profitability affects its safety and soundness.
-Earnings may be retained by the bank, increasing its capital buffer, or be used to address problematic loans, likely making the bank more resilient in times of trouble.
-However, banks that are losing money have less ability to do those things.
+How profitable a bank is affects its safety and soundness.
+A bank can retain its earnings, giving a boost to its capital cushion, or use them to address problematic loans, potentially making the bank more resilient in times of trouble.
+However, banks that are losing money are less able to do those things.

-Return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity, is one widely used measure of a bank's earnings.
-Anchor Commercial Bank's most recent annualized quarterly return on equity was 5.71 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (essentially, profit) by the total amount of equity, is one widely used measure of a bank's earnings.
+Anchor Commercial Bank's most recent annualized quarterly return on equity was 0.65 percent, below the national average of 8.10 percent.

-For the twelve months ended June 30, 2017, the bank reported net income of $342,000 on total equity of $12.2 million.
-The bank had an annualized return on average assets, or ROA, of 0.57 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank recorded net income of $78,000 on total equity of $11.9 million.
+The bank experienced an annualized return on average assets, or ROA, of 0.06 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.